 When I was growing up, I always, always referred to myself as ‘one of the boys’.
 More specifically, I prided myself on ‘not being like other girls’.
-As a result, to nobody’s surprise, I didn’t have many friends who were women.
+As a result, to nobody’s surprise, I didn’t have many female friendships.
 The ones I did have, we always felt like we were competing with each other — for attention, for acclaim, for boys.

 I blamed it on being ‘too abrasive’ or ‘too different’ to be able to develop those kinds of friendships and relationships.
 But really it just took me a while to realise how valuable and important it is for women to have other women in our lives.
 Not only that, but also to realise that we need to be building each other up, not fighting and competing.